-To avoid difficulties arising out of the use of l as the symbol for litre, use of dm3 in place of l or litre will be made.
+To avoid difficulties arising out of the use of L as the symbol for litre, use of dm in place of L or litre will be made.

 In accordance with current ASE convention, decimal markers in examination papers will be a single dot on the line.
 Candidates are expected to follow this convention in their answers.